ROBOTEAMCRV/roboteamCRV/README.md

 - **[Code](https://github.com/ROBOTEAMCRV/roboteamCRV/blob/main/src)** used and its updates (commits)
 - Wiring diagram made in **[Wokwi](https://wokwi.com/projects/411769701588109313)** (Arduino project simulator)

 This vehicle owes its mobility to a DC motor, connected to two rear wheels for traction, joined through a single axle.
-A front axle controlled by a servomotor **(servo mg995R)**, which can turn the axle to the left or right using levers depending on the degrees it has.
+A front axle controlled by a servomotor **(Mg995R)**, which can turn the axle to the left or right using levers depending on the degrees it has.
 The DC motor and the servomotor work with **5 volts**.
 The total weight of the vehicle is **1100 grams**.

 The **ultrasonic sensor** works with **5 volts**, the **visual sensor** (camera) with **3.3 volts**, the **Arduino Mega** board, on the other hand, uses **two 3.7 volt batteries** and the **5V servo motor**.